goldsborough/algs4/mergesort/README.md

 - Divide array into two halves.
 - Recursively sort each half.
-- Merget the two halves.
+- Merge the two halves.

 Goal: Given two sorted subarrays a[lo] to a[mid] and a[mid+1] to a[hi], replace them with a sorted array to a[lo] to a[hi].